 3. Thesis Examination and Approval:

 a.
 The thesis committee is normally the same committee that approved the topic.
-Any changes in the composition of the committee or change in the thesis advisor must be approved by the Graduate Coordinator and Department Chair and furthermore, must be approved through the filing of the Change of Advisor/Committee form.
+Any changes in the composition of the committee or change in the thesis advisor must be approved by the Graduate Coordinator and Department Chair through the filing of the Change of Advisor/Committee form.

 c.
-Copyrights and Permissions: Your use of photographs, images, and extended quoted material (i.e., entire published poems, or lengthy quoted material) in your thesis require the consent of the authors/creators.
+The use of photographs, images, and extended quoted material (i.e., entire published poems, or lengthy quoted material) requires the consent of the authors/creators.
 It is the student’s responsibility to secure those permissions in writing prior to defense of the thesis.
 Consult with the Graduate College for the exact limitations on the use of others’ material.

 d.
 The thesis committee should have the draft at least two weeks in advance of the proposed oral defense date.

 e.
-The Chair of the student’s committee will poll the committee to determine whether the thesis is defensible in content and form.
-If necessary, due to need or disagreement, the Chair of the committee will convene the committee.
-If major revisions are in order prior to oral defense, the Chair of the committee and the student will develop a plan of action to meet/committee expectations, including postponement of the oral defense, if necessary.
+The student’s advisor will poll the committee to determine whether the thesis is defensible in content and form.
+If major revisions are in order prior to oral defense, the student's advisor will develop a plan of action to meet/committee expectations, including postponement of the oral defense, if necessary.

 g.
-The Graduate College requires electronic submission of theses and dissertations.
-For more detailed information, visit: http://www.bgsu.edu/colleges/gradcol/etd/index.html
+The Graduate College requires electronic submission of theses.

 a.
-Minimum of 30 semester hours, three of which are THFM 6910: Research in Portfolio Development.
+Minimum of 30 semester hours, 3 of which are THFM 6910: Directed Research in Portfolio Development.

 b.
-Students may register for a total of 12 hours of THFM 6888 (Internship in Repertory Theatre) but only six hours may count on the TDP toward graduation.
+Students may register for a total of 12 hours of THFM 6880 (Internship in Repertory Theatre) but only 6 hours may count toward graduation.
 These will count as approved electives.

 2. Portfolio Process: